bigeasy/prolific/README.md

 $
 ```

-## High-Throughput but Still Thorough
+## High-Throughput But Still Thorough

 Inspired by an employer directive  to use the logging edicts of [The
 Twelve-Factor App](https://12factor.net/logs), my first go was to do just as it